greenstuartj/apcl/README.md

 ### show_table
 show_table takes a vector of vectors of of equal length and produces a string spanning several lines with each field separated by a tab

-doesnt always result in an easy to read table due to naive use of tabs
 ```
    show_table [[1,2,3], [4,5,6], [7,8,9]]
 1	4	7